Last updated: Tuesday 2 June 2020

 Q) Can optometrists continue to provide services to residential care facilities or conduct home visits?

 As the COVID-19 pandemic continues, the Australian Department of Health has confirmed that allied health practitioners can (and should) continue face-to-face services to homes and residential care facilities, to service vulnerable members of the public, such as the elderly and those with disabilities.
-However, practitioners are urged to be vigilant for signs of COVID-19 so not to put themselves or these communities at further risk.
+However, practitioners are urged to be vigilant for signs of COVID-19 so not to put themselves or these communities at further risk and to implement strict infection control.
+From 1 May 2020, all aged care workers and visitors (including visiting optometrists) must have been vaccinated against seasonal influenza to enter an aged care facility.

 Practice posters & social media resources